-While the name sounds like something that you hope never happens to a fragile package, dropshipping is actually a key component of the E-Commerce fulfillment process.
-This is a business model that allows entrepreneurs to start their own online business and sell products without ever having to stock the items themselves.
+While the name sounds like something that you hope never happens to a fragile package, dropshipping is actually a key component of the e-commerce fulfillment process.
+Dropshipping is a business model that allows entrepreneurs to start their own online business and sell products without ever having to stock the items themselves.
 Instead, when a dropshipping store sells a product, it purchases the item from a third party and has it directly shipped to its customer.

 This offers a lower-risk approach for independent businesses to test out new products, ideas, and potential product line offerings, without having to spend money on production and inventory upfront.
 This model allows for more people to participate in the e-commerce business landscape in a highly accessible way.
 All the products are available on-demand without requiring a stockpile of inventory in a warehouse or distribution center.

 It’s a popular distribution/fulfillment model, and yet, it still proves to be a confusing concept when you’re starting out.
 That’s why we’re offering a detailed guide to dropshipping below, so you can evaluate if it’s right for you.

 IN THIS ARTICLE:

 Regardless of the platform that you’re using (your own website, a marketplace, a shop platform), the fundamentals are relatively the same.
 You just need to find a supplier for your dropshipping store.
 For example, with Shopify you can find your own supplier in your local market via a supplier database such as Dropship Direct or Alibaba, or utilize Shopify’s partner app Oberlo, to connect you to thousands of suppliers.
 With the Oberlo example, this is a marketplace that was developed with Shopify that allows you to browse AliExpress and import products via Oberlo to your Shopify store.
 It’s all automated, and as an order is placed, it’s drop shipped directly from the AliExpress supplier to the customer.